 Get Enough Sleep

 The better rested you are, the fresher and more motivated you’ll be to walk in the morning.
-It goes without saying that everything is harder when you’re tired.
-The more tired you are, the more likely you are to hit snooze or to come up with some excuse not to walk.
+It goes without saying that everything is harder when you’re tired, including walking.
+When you don’t get enough sleep, you’re more likely to hit snooze on your alarm or to come up with some excuse not to walk.
 Setting a realistic bedtime you can stick to consistently will set you up for success the next day.
-You will often find that by removing some non-productive routine activities (like watching the latest episode of your favorite show), you can sleep earlier and wake up more refreshed!
+You will often find that by writing down your evening schedule and working to remove non-productive activities (like watching the latest episode of your favorite show), you can sleep earlier and wake up more refreshed!
+Sleeping better may also help you lose weight and walk more, so make sure to get your rest.

 Streamline Your Morning Routine